pudly/schmopera-hugo/content/articles/noye-s-fludde.md

 </figure>

-The cast was led by baritone Marcus Farnsworth as Noah and mezzo soprano Louise Callinan as his wife who along with actress Suzanne Bertish in the speaking role of God, were the only adult performers on stage.
+The cast was led by baritone [Marcus Farnsworth](/scene/people/marcus-farnsworth/) as Noah and mezzo-soprano Louise Callinan as his wife who along with actress Suzanne Bertish in the speaking role of God, were the only adult performers on stage.
 They all did a wonderful job of supporting the children through the performance and giving them the space to shine.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1562864384/media/2019/07/ThecastofNoyesFluddeatTheatreRoyalStratfordEast.jpg){{% /md %}}